elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 ### Syntax

 Although syntax is usually one of the first topics that comes up when Elixir is being discussed, it was never a goal to simply provide a different syntax.
-Since we wanted to provide a macro system, we knew that the macro system would only be sane if we could represent Elixir syntax in terms of Elixir own data structures in a straight-forward fashion.
+Since we wanted to provide a macro system, we knew that the macro system would only be sane if we could represent Elixir syntax in terms of Elixir's own data structures in a straight-forward fashion.
 With this goal in mind, we set out to design the first Elixir version, which looked like this:

 ```elixir
 defmodule(Hello, do: (